ClementNerma/Rave/docs/specs.md

 * `[x]` indicates a variable value (e.g. a keyword specific to the context) ;
 * `[x?]` indicaets an optional variable value

+### Syntax extensions

+Through the book, a syntax we have explained before can be extended.
+For example, it may be indicated somewhere in the book that a given feature (let's call it A) has a specific syntax, but later we may see that A can also have another syntax.
+Keep this in mind: the syntax will evolve through the book.

 ## Basics

 Here is a few notions about the language's basics.